 The Schusterman Library is the home library for all students, staff, and faculty of Tulsa-based programs from both the Norman and OU Health Sciences Center.
 The Library is an active partner in accomplishing the educational, research, and community service goals of the University.
 We strive to connect members of the OU-Tulsa community to outstanding information services, collections, and technology.

 The Early Childhood Education program prepares students to teach children through the third grade.
+The program builds on education gained at Tulsa Community College or other two- and four-year colleges.
 Students at OU-Tulsa Campus will have a focus on working with very young children (birth to age 8) and their families, in a variety of settings.

 Human Relations degrees prepare graduates for careers focusing on social change and the resolution of human relations problems.
-Students may focus on areas such as counseling, non-profits, volunteerism, women’s issues, race relations, and organizational studies.
+Students may focus on areas such as counseling, non-profits, women’s issues, race relations, and organizational studies.
+A specific emphasis designed to fit a student's professional and personal goals.

 Sonography is the profession that uses equipment that generates high frequency sound waves to produce images of the human body.
 The OUHSC sonography program at OU-Tulsa is accredited in both general and cardiac sonography.